Car insurance without a permanent address

 Travellers, backpackers and newcomers can still get car insurance without a permanent address.

 You need to provide your insurer with an address when you purchase a car insurance policy.
 However, many travellers, backpackers and Aussies don't have a permanent address, but that doesn't mean you can't get car insurance.
+In most cases, you can put down the address where the car spends most of its time.

 Do you need a permanent address to get car insurance?